-- Improve ramp time of new hires
+- Improve the ramp time of new sales hires

 - Provide the tools to make your sales org more successful

-You can create the best sales playbook of all time, but it will be useless if you team doesn’t use it.
+You can create the best sales playbook of all time, but it will be useless if your team doesn’t use it.
 This Forbes Business Development Council Article covers how to create playbooks that your sales team will really use.
 The secrets include: